Paul lived in Kaohsiung, Taiwan 1973-1979. He also studied Chinese Mandarin and Taiwanese at Yangmingshan near Taipei in 1984 and 1985.

 The Brown Line or Wen Hu Line

 The Brown Line has terminal stations at the Nangang Exhibition Hall in eastern Taipei and at the Taipei Zoo in the southeastern suburbs.
-The Songshan Airport Station is for use of the domestic airport operating flights to major cities in Taiwan.
+The Songshan Airport Station is for use in the domestic airport operating flights to major cities in Taiwan.
 The international airport is located outside of Taipei to the south near Taoyuan.
 The Brown Line is 25.7 kilometers in length and has 24 stations.

 The Orange Line or Zhonghe-Xinlu Line